 Landon Donovan, celebrating another goal, scored against Mexico in the 2002 World Cup.
 (Andy Mead/YCJ Photo)

-With the United States and Mexico looking ahead to for their international friendly in Nashville, Tenn.
-Sept.
-11, FrontRowSoccer.com is looking back at some of the most memorable matches between these two archrivals.
-Today, we write about a dos a cero game at a neutral site on the other side of the world.
+With the United States and Mexico preparing for their World Cup qualifying encounter in Mexico City June 11, FrontRowSoccer.com is looking back at some of the most memorable matches between these two archrivals.
+Today, we write about a dos a cero game at a neutral site halfway around the world.

 JEONJU, South Korea — When the U.S. national team takes on Mexico, both sides usually find themselves in a rut.